gitter-badger/containers_old/MSGFp/README.md

 how to build
 ------------
-`sudo docker build -t biodckr/msgfp 9949/.`
+`docker build -t biodckr/msgfp 9949/.`

 how to download and install